Byrde/terraform-project-registry/projects/n8n-ibkr/README.md

 This module includes all the infrastructure from the `n8n` module (database, secrets, APIs, service account) and extends it with an IB Gateway sidecar container running in the same Cloud Run service.
 Only one Cloud Run service is created with both containers.

-**The IBKR custom node is automatically installed** when the container starts, so you can immediately use IBKR operations in your n8n workflows without any additional setup.

 ## Usage

 ### Basic Usage